ericccs/tf-test/questions.md

 Exercise 1.
 After you install nodejs, run npm install to install the dependencies from the folder where package.json resides.
 To start the development server, you can run npm start from the folder where package.json resides.
 When you start the development server, you'll see a compile error.
-Please see if you can fix the code have the starter application running.
+Please see if you can fix the code and have the starter application running.

 Once you have fixed the compile error, you should see a page displaying a cryptocurrency, its price and the percentage change in the last 24 hours using a mock test data.